It happened so fast that my 9 year old brain didn’t register the bite.

 He only went for my wrist, although my face was but inches from his.
 Personal space wasn’t something I had much respect for at 9.
-He could have done much worse.
+This Doberman could have done much worse.

-The dog was simply reacting, as anyone would, to having a gang full of screaming and overexcited kids corner him in a dark, and echoey hall of a tenement-like building.
+The dog was simply reacting, as anyone would, to having a gang full of screaming and overexcited kids corner him in a dark hall of a tenement-like building.

 Not one of us had a dog at home.
 The sudden appearance of a Doberman on a quiet summer afternoon on a Queens, New York street was a happy surprise that jolted us out of our everyday boredom.

 We were young and drunk with joy.
 A dog to play with and do as we pleased.
 And to top it off, no adult supervision.

 The adults were all inside while me, and my rowdy group of friends, lured the skittish Doberman through the front door of the building.

 That was our plan and we executed it masterfully.

 Once inside we boxed him in with our bodies, thus preventing him from running back out.
 We thought we were slick.
 In hindsight I now know that by not giving him an escape route, or a means to run away, we were only adding to his stress.